digital-asset/daml/docs/source/tools/sandbox.rst

     --pem <value>          TLS: The pem file to be used as the private key.
     --crt <value>          TLS: The crt file to be used as the cert chain.
 Required if any other TLS parameters are set.
     --cacrt <value>        TLS: The crt file to be used as the the trusted root CA.
-    --allow-dev            Allow usage of DAML-LF dev version.
-Do not use in production!
     --ledgerid <value>     Sandbox ledger ID.
 If missing, a random unique ledger ID will be used.
 Only useful with persistent stores.
     --help                 Print the usage text